The dessert recipe is quick and easy to make and will serve a large crowd. Set aside that cookbook, and give these gooey

 Oh, and if you do decide to make this happy little chess squares recipe (or chess bars recipe as some call it) for the potluck, be sure to print out and bring the recipe with you.

 Everyone will want a copy.
-I’ve had strangers approach me at potlucks, just to get the recipe.
-It’s that good.
+I’ve had strangers approach me at potlucks, just to get the recipe because it’s that good.

 - In a medium-sized bowl, mix 1 stick of melted butter, one egg, and cake mix.

 You can make more than one type of chess squares, as well.
 Just about any type of cake mix will do.